dobakay/musicq/README.md

 - Added WebPack because of latest TypeScript compatibility transpilation opitons.
 - Added almost working DI on the server
 - Learning how to debug with VSCode.
+- Trying to reshape the project like in source [here](https://github.com/microsoft/TypeScript-Node-Starter)